nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 SmartGit versions 25 and later offer optional AI-generated assistance when adding commit messages.

-This feature can be used to enhance productivity and accuracy when adding new commits, by enabling capabilities such as:
+This feature can enhance productivity and accuracy when creating new commits by enabling capabilities such as:
-- Evaluating the diff for your next commit, and creating a AI-generated commit message
+- Evaluating the diff for your next commit and creating an AI-generated commit message
 - Rewording or correcting typographical errors in a user-entered commit message
-- Ensuring that a commit message is relevant to the changes in the commit
+- Ensuring that a commit message accurately reflects the changes in the commit
-- Enforcing standards for commit messages that your team or organization has for a repository
+- Enforcing commit message standards defined by your team or organization

 All AI-based features are disabled by default, ensuring no data is shared without user consent.
-Users must **opt-in** and configure these services explicitly.
+Users must **opt-in** and configure these services.

 > A key objective of this initiative is to empower users with full control over how large language
-> models (LLMs) interact with their code versioning.
+> models (LLMs) interact with their version control workflows.
 You have the freedom to make informed
-> decisions about which parts of your codebase can be used alongside specific LLM or AI services
+> decisions about which parts of your codebase can be used with specific LLM or AI services
 > that you trust and have access to.

 For first time users, please  consult these quick-start tutorials on how to use SmartGit's AI features: